History and Politics, Introduction

 Eugene Istomin had an irrepressible need to know, to understand and, if possible, to act, as a citizen and as an artist.
 Like Casals, he had chosen to be a man before being a musician, and many of his political decisions were detrimental to his career.

 He had read a lot about political theories, from anarchism to neoconservatism and Marxism.
-He had a strong inclination for discussion, even with people who were far from his beliefs.
+He had a strong inclination for debate, even with people who were far from his beliefs.
 He liked to play the devil’s advocate and defend theories opposed to his own, in order to get his interlocutor cornered and oblige himself to think more deeply.

 Communism and Nazism had built his attachment to democratic ideals, his mistrust of extremes and his rejection of totalitarianism.
 His convictions were progressive.
 He was revolted by injustice and poverty.
 He had been one of the artists who refused to play in halls where racial segregation still persisted.
 He advocated the right to education and the development of every human being.
 He belonged to the Kennedy generation, who believed that it was still possible to change the world.